dcazrael/tailwind-darkmode-toggle/README.md

 With this simple package you will be ale to detect the users preferred theme (dark or light), set a key into localStorage and wrap your app into a context provider.

+Find a live version of it here: [https://tailwind-darkmode-toggle.vercel.app/]

 ## Getting Started

 ### Installation